Curved operadic calculus: Counital partial cooperads up to homotopy and transfer of model structures

 \begin{Remark}[$\infty$-morphisms] Let $(\C,d_1,d_\C)$ and $(\D,d_2,d_\D)$ be two counital partial cooperads up to homotopy.
 An $\infty$\textit{-morphism} $f: \C \rightsquigarrow \D$ amounts to the data of a morphism of complete curved absolute partial operads

 These $\infty$-morphisms of counital partial cooperads up to homotopy should have all the expected properties of $\infty$-morphism between unital partial operads described in \cite{grignou2021}.
-In particular, they are invertible and they describe the hom-sets of the homotopy category.
+In particular, $\infty$-quasi-isomorphisms of counital partial cooperads admit inverses in homology, and their set describes the hom-sets of the homotopy category.
 For the sake of brevity, we do not explore this path here. \end{Remark}

-Counital partial cooperads are coalgebras over a dg $\mathbb{S}$-colored operad, which is given by the Cobar construction on the conilpotent curved $\mathbb{S}$-colored partial cooperad $\mathcal{S} \otimes c\mathcal{O}^\vee$.
-This Cobar construction is the $\mathbb{S}$-colored analogue of the Cobar construction of Definition \ref{Def: Cobar de Brice}.
+Counital partial cooperads up to homotopy are coalgebras over a dg $\mathbb{S}$-colored operad, which is given by the Cobar construction on the conilpotent curved $\mathbb{S}$-colored partial cooperad $\mathcal{S} \otimes c\mathcal{O}^\vee$.
+This Cobar construction is the $\mathbb{S}$-colored analogous of the Cobar construction of Definition \ref{Def: Cobar de Brice}.
 (We swear, dear reader, this is the last Cobar construction of the article !)

 \begin{Definition}[The dg $\mathbb{S}$-colored operad encoding (co)unital partial (co)operads up to homotopy] The dg $\mathbb{S}$-colored operad $\Omega_\mathbb{S}(\mathcal{S} \otimes c\mathcal{O}^\vee)$ is given by